 Baked sweet potatoes are a delicious addition to any meal.
-In this post, we’ll teach you how to bake sweet potatoes in 3 easy steps and how to flavor and re-purpose your oven baked sweet potatoes!
+In this post, we’ll teach you how to bake sweet potatoes in 3 easy steps + how to season and re-purpose your oven baked sweet potatoes.

 Best Baked Sweet Potato Recipe